beecave-homelab/faster-whisper-rocm/project-overview.md

 - Tests avoid model downloads; heavy tests should be opt-in via env flags if added later.
 - No changes are made to `CTranslate2/` source for CLI operation; only the wheel installation is required to activate ROCm.
+- Coverage is enabled by default with pytest-cov.
+After running `pdm run pytest`, open `htmlcov/index.html` for the HTML report (XML at `coverage.xml`).